xiawj-hub/CTLIB/README.md

 ```
 conda install cudatoolkit-dev -c conda-forge
 ```
-Move the the directory of this lib, and then compile and install
+Move to the the directory of this lib, and then compile and install
 ```
 python setup.py install
 ```